Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Quantum tunneling above the separatrix

 \section{Quantum tunneling above the separatrix}

-{For significantly larger shifts of the initial wave packet with respect to the center of the parabolic trap, the multi-band structure of the system~\eqref{eq:1} undermines the single-band tight-binding approximations.
-The overlap between the lowest parabolic band and the first-excited band engenders Landau-Zener tunneling, a renowned phenomenon that elegantly manifests atop Bloch oscillations occurring in response to a constant force.
-Consequently, for $n_0>>n_{max}$, where $n_{max}= \sqrt{\Delta/\Omega}$, with $\Delta$ being the energy gap between the ground and first excited bands, Bloch-like oscillations also exhibit Landau-Zener tunneling~\cite{29,41}.
-The tunneled fraction of the wave packet undergoes harmonic oscillator-like dynamics in the upper band.
-Thus, the overall dynamics are a superposition of Bloch and harmonic oscillator-like oscillations.
-Note that for the above chosen parameters, $n_{max}=129$ which is much larger than any $n$ relevant to our study.}
+{For significantly larger shifts of the initial wave packet with respect to the center of the parabolic trap, the multi-band structure of the full system~\eqref{eq:1} undermines the single-band tight-binding approximation~\eqref{eq:2}.
+Namely, when the quadratic tilt $\Omega n^2$ bridges the energy gap~$\Delta$ between the lowest and the first excited energy band, that is, for initial shifts $n_0 > n_{\rm max} = \sqrt{\Omega/\Delta}$, Landau-Zener tunneling between these two bands sets in~\cite{29,41}; note that $n_{\rm max} = 129$ for the parameters adopted in the present work.
+In this case the tunneled fraction of the wave packet again would undergo harmonic oscillator-like dynamics in the upper band, such that the overall dynamics turn into an intricate two-band superposition of Bloch-like and harmonic oscillator-like oscillations.
+In the present investigation, however, we do not consider such interband tunneling, but tunneling between different regions of space corresponding to the same local tilt of the lowest band with opposite sign.
+This is achieved by restricting ourselves to initial shifts which obey the condition $n_c < n_0 <n_{\rm max}$.}

-{Restricting ourselves to initial shifts of the wave packet such that $n_c<n_0<n_{max}$, we are interested in another tunneling process, which emerges from the nearly-degenerate eigenstates in this regime.
+{As already indicated at the end of Sec.~III, the tunneling process we are interested in emerges from the nearly-degenerate eigenstates above the separatrix.
 A transition of quantum particles across nearly-degenerate states is a fascinating aspect of quantum tunneling~\cite{31,32,33,42,43}.
-This behavior arises due to the non-zero probability of finding the particle in the classically forbidden region, governed by the wave function's exponential decay beyond the potential barrier.
+This behavior arises due to the non-zero probability of finding the particle in a classically forbidden region, governed by the wave function's exponential decay beyond a potential barrier.
 The tunneling time is determined by the energy difference $\Delta E$ between symmetry-related states according to~\cite{44}